My Awarded Projects

 Splinter ReedsOakland, CA

 Splinter Reeds is the West Coast’s first professional reed quintet, comprising five virtuosic musicians with a shared passion for new music.
 The ensemble is committed to presenting top tier performances of today’s best contemporary composition, showcasing the vast possibilities of the reed quintet, and commissioning new works through collaboration with fellow musicians and artists.

 Splinter Reeds’ dynamic instrumentation is an evolutionary detour from the traditional woodwind quintet with the advantages of a more closely related instrument family.
 The ensemble formed in 2013 with the coming together of five colleagues highly active in multiple facets of the Bay Area’s vibrant music scene: Kyle Bruckmann (oboe), Bill Kalinkos (clarinet), David Wegehaupt (saxophones), Jeff Anderle (bass clarinet), and Dana Jessen (bassoon).
-The sum of their wide ranges of experience spans settings including free jazz, improvisation, electronica, indie pop, postpunk and metal in addition to their conservatory foundations.
+Their collective creative and professional experience spans worlds of post-punk rock, metal, electronica, free improvisation and avant-garde jazz in addition to their conservatory-trained foundations.
 Their past and ongoing ensemble performance credits also include the San Francisco Contemporary Music Players, Alarm Will Sound, Sqwonk, Anubis Saxophone Quartet, Rushes Ensemble, sfSound, Eco Ensemble, and Ensemble Dal Niente, along with numerous other orchestral and classical chamber music engagements.

 Line and Length (2007) – Matthew Shlomowitz